Don't forget to Reorder for 2024 NOW!

 State

-A complete defense is available if the buyer or recipient presented false identification that he was at least 18; the seller carefully checked the identification card presented by the presenter; and the seller acted in good faith and in reasonable reliance upon the representation and appearance of the buyer or recipient in the belief that the buyer or recipient was 18 or older.
+A complete defense is available if the seller carefully checked the identification card presented by the presenter; and the seller acted in good faith and in reasonable reliance upon the representation and appearance of the buyer or recipient in the belief that the buyer or recipient was 21 or older.

 Federal